diegohaz/styled-tools/README.md

 ### switchProp

 Switches on a given prop.
 Returns the value or function for a given prop value.
+Third parameter is default value.

 #### Parameters